Reichart88/Reichart88/README.md

 Finished some educational courses on Linux administration.

 My key skills:
-- DHCP, TCP/IP stek,
+- Working with the TCP/IP stack;
+- Hypervisors;
+- AD;
+- Proxmox VE and Zabbix;
+- Administrating Windows and family ofLinux OS.

+My softskills are:
+- C#;
-- AD,
+- PostgreSQL and MySQL;
-- others,
+- 1C.